The province of Manitoba is twice the size of the United Kingdom. Manitoba is known as the land of 100,000… Read more »

 Communications & Media

 The telephone is one of the best ways of getting information and connecting with other people.
-Getting a mobile phone… Read more »
+Getting a mobile or… Read more »

 One of the most popular Canadianisms is the use of the word “eh.”
 It’s a Canadian linguistic stereotype together with… Read more »